Old Mutual sales hit by weaker rand, assets rise

 "Gross sales were influenced by translation effects with the weaker rand, and by volatility on the institutional side."

-Gross sales totalled 6.2 billion pounds ($9.9 billion) in the quarter, down from 6.5 billion in the same period last year, the firm said.
+Gross sales totalled 6.2 billion pounds in the quarter, down from 6.5 billion in the same period last year, the firm said.

 Funds under management were up 5 percent at 308 billion pounds at the end of September, compared with a year earlier.